entity-schema/predicates/README.md

 [src/predicates/object-schema.ts](/src/predicates/object-schema.ts)

-Represents a RootSchema of type `object`
+Represents a `TypedSchema` of type `object`

-An `ObjectSchema` must be a `RootSchema` of `type: 'object'`

-It can have simple `TypeSchema` as subschema but must not have `EntitySchema` as subschema - in this case use `EntityReferenceSchema` instead
+It can have simple `TypedSchema` as property subschemas but must not have any `EntitySchema` as a property - in this case use `EntityReferenceSchema` instead

 The `additionalProperties` property must be `false`